flyingrobots/mixtape-bandcamp/README.md

 # mixtape-bandcamp
 Scrapes bandcamp to generate parsed JSONStreams for mixtape.
+More specifically, it wraps the bandcamp REST API to produce streams of JSON objects for your app to consume.

-## Example
+## Example:

     var bandcamp = require("mixtape-bandcamp");
     var JSONStream = require("JSONStream");